 There are several types of futures contracts that crypto traders can choose from.
-It’s worth mentioning that no single platform provides all of the listed types, so make sure to select the suitable futures exchange.
+It’s worth mentioning that most platforms do not provide all of the listed types, so make sure to select the suitable futures exchange.

 Standard Futures Contracts

 Regular cryptocurrency futures have all the aspects of a standard futures contract from traditional markets, including expiry and settlement.
 Chicago-based CME Group and CBOE were the first futures trading exchanges to launch Bitcoin futures contracts back in December 2017.
-In fact, this was one of many reasons that boosted the BTC price to a record high at the time.
-Before BTC price reached its all-time-high recently in 2020.
+In fact, this was one of many reasons that boosted the BTC price to a record high at the time, until BTC price reached broke its all-time-high of $20,000 in 2020.

 Today, CME provides several Bitcoin futures with different expiry dates, as seen in its Bitcoin Futures Calendar.
 All contracts are settled in U.S. dollars at the expiry.
 Elsewhere, CBOE decided to abandon its Bitcoin futures contracts, but it would definitely bring them back soon as the interest in crypto is surging.

 On the contrary, some crypto exchanges do provide standard futures contracts.
-Like Bybit and Binance, most of them offer quarterly Bitcoin futures and the contracts commonly dealt with in U.S. dollars.
+Like Bybit, FTX, Deribit, and Binance, most of them offer quarterly Bitcoin futures and the contracts commonly dealt with in U.S. dollars.
 They are often settled every three months and are ideal for swing trading.